Seattle mayor candidates react to shooting with sorrow, concern, calls for change

 Two Seattle Police Department officers killed Charleena Lyles in her Magnuson Park apartment after responding to her call.

-There were children in the home at the time of the incident, police said, and family members said Lyles was several months pregnant.
+There were children in the home at the time of the incident, police said, and family members said Lyles had mental-health issues and was several months pregnant.

 At some point, police said, she displayed a knife and the officers shot and killed her.

 Mayoral candidates Hasegawa and Nikkita Oliver took part in a vigil Sunday night outside the apartment complex where the shooting occurred.
+Former State Rep. Jessyn Farrell also attended, a campaign spokeswoman said.

 And a number of candidates took to social media.
 Oliver, an educator and attorney, wrote on Twitter: “Tonight I am honoring the life of #CharleenaLyles and reflecting on her deeply unjust death.”

 Lyles’ death was “a tragedy on many levels,” Farrell said in a Facebook post.
 “Obviously, our most immediate concern is for her three children, who must receive all the care and love our community can offer,” she wrote.

 “As with any officer-involved shooting, there must be a full and fair inquiry into the circumstances and the need for deadly force.
 This is why we must continue pursuing transparency and reforms in SPD, so that a community shaken by loss can be assured their concerns are being addressed, and we can begin to rebuild trust between our police force and our citizens.”

-Farrell added, “Finally, we must review cases like this through the lens of a mental health system that is struggling to meet the needs of people suffering in our community.
-Once the facts are reviewed, my hope is that we can address gaps in our mental health system with the same seriousness we address an SPD response.”
+Farrell added, “Finally, we must review cases like this through the lens of a mental-health system that is struggling to meet the needs of people suffering in our community.
+Once the facts are reviewed, my hope is that we can address gaps in our mental-health system with the same seriousness we address an SPD response.”

 Cary Moon, an urban planner, also posted a message to Facebook.